Chennai, a profile

 During 1st century AD, a poet and weaver named Thiruvalluvar lived in the town of Mylapore (a neighbourhood of present Chennai), who was the author of famous Tamil book Thirukkural.

-Ancient Times: Even though the present day Chennai has recorded history about 400 years of existence, the area around Chennai has been ruled by succession of South Indian kingdoms, like the Pallavas, Cholas, Pandyas, and Vijaynagar kingdoms from ancient times.
+Ancient Times: Even though the present day Chennai has a recorded history of about 400 years of existence, the area around Chennai has been under the rule of succession of South Indian kingdoms like the Pallavas, Cholas, Pandyas, and Vijaynagar kingdoms from ancient times.
 This region has served as an important administrative, military, and economic centre for many centuries.
-Sculpted caves and paintings have been identified from that period.

 Chennai, originally known as Madrasappatnam, was located in the province of Tondaimandalam.
 Around 2nd Century AD, Tondaiman Ilam Tiraiyan, a representative of the Chola family at Kanchipuram, was ruling the Tondaimandalam province.
 The Tondaimandalam province covered the area lying between North Pennar River, Nellore and the South Pennar River, Cuddalore.
 It is believed that Ilam Tiraiyan had subdued Kurumbas, the original inhabitants of the region and established his rule.
 Subsequent to Ilam Tiraiyan, the region seemed to have been ruled by the Chola Prince Ilam Killi.